 Wolfeboro bills itself as America’s “Oldest Summer Resort.”
 Set along the banks of Lake Winnipesaukee, visitors can enjoy pretty much every type of water sport imaginable as well as lots of activities on land.
 Some of the highlights include browsing the shops and galleries on the waterfront, visiting the Wright WWII Museum and the New Hampshire Boat Museum, dedicated to all types of watercraft that figure in New Hampshire’s history, and taking a narrated trolley tour.

 New Hampshire only has just under 20 miles of coastline, but what it does have is ideal for spending a summer day.
-Hampton Beach, the largest and most popular stretch of sand in the state is transformed into a kaleidoscope of colorful beach blankets and umbrellas, as Frisbees and kites glide through warm, salty air.
-Here you can look forward to taking dips in the Atlantic, building sand castles and relaxing in the sunshine.
-After dark, concerts are frequently hosted, and on Wednesdays, a spectacular fireworks display lights up the sky.
+Hampton Beach, the largest and most popular stretch of sand in the state is transformed into a kaleidoscope of colorful beach blankets and umbrellas, as Frisbees and kites glide through the warm, salty air.
+Here you can look forward to taking dips in the Atlantic, building sandcastles and relaxing in the sunshine.
+After dark, concerts are frequently hosted.
 When you want a break from the beach, the main street hosts a boardwalk lined with lots of fun shops and eateries.

 Portsmouth is ideal for history lovers.
 Dating back to 1623 as one of the oldest cities in America, it’s home to the Strawberry Banke Museum, which is located on the site of the original seaport.
 The indoor/outdoor living history museum traces the town’s earliest history, allowing visitors to step back into centuries past, learning about the lives of the early New Englanders with tours of restored homes from four different centuries as well as watch the working artisans.
 It includes eight gardens and more than 30 buildings from the late 17th to mid-20th centuries, each showcasing a slice of life from a bygone era, along with costumed characters and traditional craft demonstrations.